Sessions sacks Andrew McCabe

 Trump’s anti-McCabe tweets, coupled with his public denunciations of Jeff Session, will enable McCabe to argue that Sessions’ motive was to please the president, and thus that the discharge decision is tainted.
 Not for the first time, Trump’s tweeting may have thrown a lifeline to his adversaries.

-But if the discharge decision has a strong factual basis, if (as is the case) it was recommended to Sessions through normal DOJ channels, and if it’s consistent with past practice, then the decision should seems just and proper, whatever Trump has tweeted.
+But if the discharge decision has a strong factual basis, if (as is the case) it was recommended to Sessions through normal DOJ channels, and if it’s consistent with past practice, then the decision seems just and proper, whatever Trump has tweeted.
 In these circumstances, it ought to be upheld.